lorpac/network_vmd/README.md

     --output TEXT              output file name.
 If None (default), the output is 'netdimpdb_id.p'.
     --output_folder TEXT       output folder.
 Default is 'networks'.
+    --pdbs_path TEXT           path of folder containing the pdbs within the data folder (default is 'pdbs')
     --help                     Show this message and exit.
     ```